 This partnership can help operators meet the many challenges associated with verifying customers’ identities, while ensuring their users practice responsible gaming.
 It can also help in perhaps one of the most crucial aims of IDV: fraud prevention.

-In 2021, the UK saw an increase of 43% in online gambling fraud, and, since fraudulent gambling activity spikes during major sporting events, now is the time to implement a KYC procedure, before the Qatar World Cup 2022.
+In 2021, the UK saw an increase of 43% in online gambling fraud, and, since fraudulent gambling activity spikes during major sporting events, resulting in so-called World Cup betting fraud.